SSabu/DroneDeploy-Flight-Path/README.md

 ## Solution Outline

-The challenge consisted of the following steps:
+Solving the challenge required taking the following steps:

   1) Finding external libraries that would successfully convert the different file formats into useable geoJSON
   2) Converting the files and verifying the geoJSON data within them was acceptable and did in fact reflect a geographic feature